-Started in Oklahoma’s booming Healdton oilfield by a young inventor and his new method for cementing oil wells, Halliburton would become one of the largest oilfield service companies in the world.
+It began in 1919 when a 27-year-old inventor began using his new method for cementing oil wells.
+His company would become among the largest oilfield service companies in the world.

-The Healdton field had been revealed by the Wirt Franklin No. 1 well in August 1913 about 20 miles northwest of Ardmore.
+Oklahoma’s Healdton field had been revealed by the Wirt Franklin No. 1 well in August 1913, about 20 miles northwest of Ardmore.
 The well revealed the Healdton field, which soon became known as the “poor man’s field,” because of its shallow depth and consequent low cost of drilling.
-The area attracted independent producers with limited financial backing – leaving out many major oil companies.
+The area quickly attracted independent producers with limited financial backing — edging out many major oil companies.

 “Within a 22-mile swath across Carter County, one of the nation’s greatest oil discoveries was made – the Greater Healdton-Hewitt Field,” noted historian Kenny Arthur Franks in his 1989 book, Ragtown: A History of the Greater Healdton-Hewitt Oil Field.

 “Encompassing some of the richest oil-producing land in America, Healdton and Hewitt, discovered in 1913 and 1919 respectively, produced an astounding 320,753,000 barrels of crude by the close of the first half of the 20th century,” he explained.

 In addition to launching Halliburton’s petroleum career, it also helped independent producer Wirt Franklin became the first president of the then Tulsa-based Independent Petroleum Association of America (IPAA) in 1929.
 Among those who established themselves at Healdton were Lloyd Noble, Robert Hefner and former Governor Charles Haskell.
 The Healdton Oil Museum preserves their exploration heritage.